js-zero/docs/docs/index.md

 JavaScript is getting more and more popular every day.
 However, the dynamic aspect of JavaScript often makes it difficult to correctly write and maintain complex applications.

-Many efforts have been made to create new, safter languages that compile *to* JavaScript.
+Many efforts have been made to create new, safer languages that compile *to* JavaScript.
 While many of these languages are designed very well, the fact is **most people already know JavaScript**, and are not so inclined to learn a new language to do the same things JavaScript can do.

 **JS Zero** is a **ES6-compatible, proper subset** of JavaScript that aims to be functional and type-safe for doing I/O in web applications. [[Discuss this point]](http://discuss.js-zero.com/t/a-type-safe-subset-of-es6/13)